cloudera/hue/docs/docs-site/content/administrator/configuration/editor/_index.md

 Several interfaces are possible and sometimes more than one works for a certain database.
 When available `HiveServer2` or `SqlAlchemy` are recommended as they are native.

-### Credentials

-When username or password are not specified in the connection URL, they will be prompted at connection time in the user browser.
-These credentials are not saved in Hue at anytime.

 ### Sql Alchemy

 SQL Alchemy is a robust [connector](https://docs.sqlalchemy.org/en/latest/core/engines.html#sqlalchemy.create_engine) that supports many [SQL dialects](https://docs.sqlalchemy.org/en/latest/dialects) natively.
 This is the recommended connector for most of the databases.

-1. The dialect should be added to the Python system or Hue Python virtual environment:
+The dialect should be added to the Python system or Hue Python virtual environment.
+For example for MySQL:

       ./build/env/bin/pip install mysqlclient

-2. Then give Hue the information about the database source:
+Then give Hue the information about the database source:

     [[[mysql]]]
        name = MySQL
        interface=sqlalchemy
        options='{"url": "mysql://root:root@localhost:3306/hue"}'

+**Tip**

+To offer more self service capabilities, parts of the URL can be parameterized and the information will be asked to the user.

+Supported parameters are:

+* USER
+* PASSWORD

+e.g.

+      mysql://${USER}:${PASSWORD}@localhost:3306/hue

 ### HiveServer2